rustedorc/Toms-Calc/README.md

 ```
 Question1 = SUVAT(U=20,T=70,A=9.8)
 ```
-* Use the 'Find' function to automatically solve:
+* Use the 'Find' function to automatically solve all unknowns:
 ```
-Question1.Find("V")
+Question1.Find()
 ```
 * You can also manually enter the equations using the following functions:
 ```